stkevintan/node-wcferry/packages/core/README.md

 # @wcferry/core

-A node impl of wcferry nanomsg clients:
+A node impl of wcferry nanomsg clients

-1. core: the main lib of wcferry
-2. ws: a websocket api server (WIP)
-3. http: a http api server (WIP)

 ## Install